URL Encoder & Decoder

 What Is URL Encoding?

-URL encoding (also called percent-encoding) is a mechanism for encoding special characters in a URL.
-Characters that aren't allowed in URLs (like spaces, ampersands, and non-ASCII characters) are replaced with a % sign followed by their hexadecimal value.
-For example, a space becomes %20.
+URL encoding (also called percent-encoding) is a mechanism defined in RFC 3986 for representing special characters in a URI (Uniform Resource Identifier).
+Characters that aren't allowed in URLs — such as spaces, ampersands, non-ASCII characters, and certain punctuation — are replaced with a percent sign % followed by their two-digit hexadecimal value.
+For example, a space becomes %20, an ampersand becomes %26, and the Euro sign (€) becomes %E2%82%AC.

 How to Use This Tool